SemaphoreSlim1/CodeProject-WPFDragAndDropExample/README.md

 This project provides drag and drop gesture support with a ghosted preview to WPF using MVVM style architecture.

-For a full description on this project, please <a href="http://www.codeproject.com/Articles/874425/Drag-and-Drop-in-MVVM-WPF" target="_blank">read the full article</a>.
+For a full description on this project, please <a href="http://www.codeproject.com/Articles/874425/Drag-and-Drop-in-MVVM-WPF" target="_blank">see the full article</a>.